|How compiled||Various surveys and third party data|

-The main users of the UK trade bulletin are: Bank of England (BoE); Her Majesty’s Treasury (HMT); Department for Business, Energy and Industrial Strategy (BEIS); Department for International Trade (DIT); Department for Exiting the European Union (DExEU); and Her Majesty’s Revenue and Customs (HMRC).
+The main users of the UK trade bulletin are: Bank of England (BoE); Her Majesty's Treasury (HMT); Department for Business, Energy and Industrial Strategy (BEIS); Department for International Trade (DIT); and Her Majesty's Revenue and Customs (HMRC).
 They primarily use the data to inform decisions on fiscal and monetary policy and the monthly trade statistics are essential for their briefing and forecasting purposes.

-Trade statistics for any 1 month can be volatile.
-For that reason, we recommend comparing the latest 3 months against the preceding 3 months and the same 3 months of the previous year.
+Trade statistics for any one month can be volatile.
+For that reason, we recommend comparing the latest three months against the preceding three months and the same three months of the previous year.
 However, we also recognise the importance to users of an early estimate of trade, so we continue to produce a monthly estimate.

 Timeliness and punctuality